-A steering group was set up to oversee the process.
-Health needs in Northumberland which can be addressed by pharmacies were considered in detail.
+Health needs in Northumberland which can be addressed by pharmacies were considered in more detail.
 This included those needs that can be met through the core pharmacy contract with NHS England for services such as dispensing prescriptions, treatment of minor ailments and medicines advice.
 Other health needs that can be met through commissioned services, where community pharmacies might be one of a range of providers, were also considered.
 Extended GP opening hours and new pharmacy services were also considered.

-The formal consultation on the draft PNA will run from November 28th 2017 to January 29th 2018 in line with the guidance on developing PNAs and section 242 of the NHS Act 2006.
-A report on the consultation will be produced.
+The formal consultation on the draft PNA ran from November 29th 2017 to January 31st 2018 in line with the guidance on developing PNAs and section 242 of the NHS Act 2006.
+A report on the consultation is attached in appendix 6.